-CPI is on a December over December basis.
+Notes: CPI is on a December over December basis.
 GDP deflators are on a 4th quarter over 4th quarter basis.
-Source: U.S. Departments of Commerce and Labor.
+For 2002 it is the annualized rate for the first three quarters.

 The average annual compound rate of inflation over the period 1987-2001 was, according to both the chain weighted and implicit price deflator for GDP, 2.5%, and the CPI, 3.2%.